a-schaefers/i3-wm-gruvbox-theme/README.md

    wifi and battery.)
 So I fixed that in mine.

 4.5 Why i3blocks?
-I would use i3status if I could, but I found i3blocks was more simple to configure and allowed font-awesome to work very easily.
-Other bars like polybar have more functionality, but with tiling window managers a bar is almost unecessary because of hotkeys.
-I just use mine as a system status monitor and prefer to be minimal.
+I would use i3status if I could, but I found i3blocks was easy to configure and allowed use of font-awesome without hassle.
+IMO a full-functioned, traditional status bar goes against the philosophy of hotkeys and tiled window managers.
+I use mine as a system status monitor and prefer to be minimal.
 Sometimes I disable the bar entirely.
-I use wifi-menu to connect to wifi and try do as much as I can with gnu tools in the terminal.
-I despise programs that put icons on my tray.

 5. I am using prezto's https://github.com/sorin-ionescu/prezto zsh config, it's more lightweight than others that are out there and by default uses the same colors as gruvbox.